We always win in Wales

 1960 - Future red Ian St. John bagged a brace on his debut for Scotland Under-23’s as they drew 4-4 with England at Ibrox.
 Jimmy Greaves netted a treble for the English.

 2010 – Robbie Keane won his first cap while on loan with Celtic as the Republic of Ireland lost 2-0 to Brazil at the Emirates Stadium.
-David N’Gog and ex-red Mikel San José both featured for the Under-21’s on the same day, with Chris Mavinga playing for France Under-19’s.
+Mario Balotelli won his sixteenth and last cap while playing alongside fellow future red Fabio Borini for Italy Under-21’s in their 2-0 European Championships qualifying defeat of Péter Gulácsi’s Hungary.
+David N’Gog, future red Mamadou Sakho and ex-red Mikel San José also featured for the Under-21’s on the same day, with Chris Mavinga playing for France Under-19’s.

 2012 – Mohamed Salah played in Egypt’s goalless friendly draw with DR Congo in Qatar.